n8n WorkPaper Formula Readback

 @bilig/n8n-nodes-workpaper

-Install it from Settings -> Community nodes in n8n, or install the same package from npm in a self-hosted deployment:
+The scoped package is published with npm provenance and passes n8n’s community-package scanner.
+Install it from Settings -> Community nodes in self-hosted n8n, or install the same package from npm in the n8n environment:

 npm install @bilig/n8n-nodes-workpaper